iandevlin/picturecaption/README.md

 2. It's not been wildely tested yet
 3. Code needs refactoring
 4. Should probably allow multiple `alt` values as well via a `data-alt` attribute on each `<source>`
+5. Only works when run on a webserver